Fertility Answers - Helping Build Families

 After trying on their own for a year, Heather couldn’t believe it when she got a faint, but positive pregnancy test.
 “We planned a big announcement for our families, but the day after telling them I knew something wasn’t right,” says Heather.
 This pregnancy ended in a miscarriage and surgery to remove a cyst on her ovary.

 Between then and late 2017, the Lafayette couple sought treatment with fertility drugs and timed intercourse.
 When those efforts failed, they decided to meet with Dr. John Storment who recommended intrauterine insemination, IUI, to treat their unexplained infertility.
 Heather and Tyler were certain this treatment would finally give them a baby.
-But after this procedure also failed to produce a pregnancy, they were angry and frustrated.
+But after this procedure also failed to produce a pregnancy, they were frustrated.

 By now, the couple had close to three years of failed pregnancy tests.
 Looking for answers, they followed the advice of two close friends who were also struggling with infertility who recommended an OBGyn in town who had helped them.
 This doctor ordered new lab work and laparoscopic surgery to remove “anything and everything unhealthy.”
 This was the cure, so they thought.
 But months went by and still no pregnancy.